The Naked Face (film): Plot

 After doing some research, Stevens realizes that Don Vinton is an Italian code name for the head of an organized crime syndicate.
 Offering to hide Stevens in a safe house, Angeli instead drives him to a countryside mansion where the phony doormen appear.
 Angeli draws a gun but points it at Stevens, telling him he trusted the wrong cop.

-Stevens is taken to a crime boss, discovering that the mobster's wife is Ann Blake (Anne Archer), a quiet woman who has been seeing Stevens as a patient.
+Stevens is taken to a crime boss, discovering that the mobster's wife is Ann Blake, a quiet woman who has been seeing Stevens as a patient.
 Don Vinton feels he simply can't have anyone knowing his private business, despite the fact that Ann told the psychiatrist practically nothing during their sessions.

 Stevens is taken to a warehouse to be done away with permanently.
 Angeli, expecting a payoff, is killed instead.
 Stevens tries to escape but is quickly re-captured, then beaten savagely by the crime boss until McGreavy and a team of cops arrive just in time, having been called by Ann.
 Don Vinton is killed and the rest of his men are arrested.

-At a cemetery where Stevens goes to visit his late wife's grave once a week, Ann Blake turns up to apologize for causing Stevens all this trouble at the cost of so many lives.
+At a cemetery where Stevens goes to visit his wife's grave once a week, Ann Blake turns up to apologize for causing Stevens all this trouble at the cost of so many lives.
 He has quit his private practice, so she asks if that means he can see a former patient socially.
-It does and they begin to leave the cemetery together, but Ann is shot and killed by a mob sniper who slips away, leaving behind Stevens wailing over her dead body.
+It does and they begin to leave the cemetery together, but Ann is shot and killed by a mob sniper.

 Cast

 Production

 Though the film was produced and released in 1984, Sidney Sheldon wrote its source novel in 1970, before psychological profiling became a widely accepted method of forensic crime-fighting work.

+Bryan Forbes said the film "was a nightmare from beginning to end."